awsdocs/amazon-ec2-user-guide/doc_source/building-shared-amis.md

 ------

- This can be applied to any user account; you do not need to restrict it to `root`\.
+ This can be applied to any user; you do not need to restrict it to the `root` user\.

 **Note**
 Rebundling an instance based on this AMI includes the key with which it was launched\.
 To prevent the key's inclusion, you must clear out \(or delete\) the `authorized_keys` file or exclude this file from rebundling\.